Foundations of Rational Quantum Field Theory, I

-Thus, we, indeed, see a one to one correspondence between fusion $LG$ theories and their associated scattering matrices, pinning down a unique RCFT with the given set of fusion rules, for each such LG theory.
+Thus, we, indeed, see a one to one correspondence between fusion LG theories and their associated scattering matrices, pinning down a unique RCFT with the given set of fusion rules, for each such LG theory.
 The actual $S$ matrices of the $N=2$ supersymmetric theory are a tensor product with a trivial factor, which accounts for the doubling of the solitons, and is independent of $k$.
-This will be reported, in general, in ref. \r\Prep.
 Examples of such factors, and $S$ matrices, were already conjectured in refs. \REF\Denis{D. Bernard and A. LeClair, Phys.
 Lett.
 247B (1990) 309} \REF\Fint{P. Fendley and K. Intriligator, Nucl.
 Phys.
 Nucl.
 Phys.
 B372 (1992) 533} \r{\Denis,\Fint,\GS}.

-The arguments above can be generalied straightforwardly to the case of more than two blocks.
+The arguments above can be generalized straightforwardly to the case of more than two blocks.
 The Boltzmann weights are built as described in section (9).
 The only essential modification is in the unitarity equation, which assumes the form, (for simplicity, we take the primary field $p$ to be real; the variation for the non--real case is analogous, and is omitted for brevity),

-where $i$ ranges over the primary fields in the product, and where $\lambda_i$ and $\lambda$ are the relevant crossing parameters. (given in section (9), eqs.
+where $i$ ranges over the primary fields in the product, and where $\lambda_i$ and $\lambda$ are the relevant crossing parameters, (given in section (9), eqs.
 (9.14), where $\lambda_i=\zeta_i$, and $\lambda= \zeta_0$ is the crossing parameter), and where we have used also eq.
 (9.24) (unitarity).
 The solution to this set of equations is

 where the functions $f_i(v)$ obey

 and can be solved in a closed form, in analogy with eqs.
 (15,18), for rational crossing parameters.